Follow

 Summary

 Adjusting DPI scaling helps fix display issues where text or icons look too small or distorted.
-You can easily modify these settings through the Windows Settings app for a quick fix or use the Registry Editor for more granular control.
-Remember to sign out or restart your computer to ensure your new settings are applied correctly.
+You can modify these settings through the Windows Settings app, use the Compatibility tab for specific apps, or use the Registry Editor for advanced control.
+Always restart your computer to ensure changes apply correctly.

 Was this guide helpful?